Miaoyanwang/Two-mode-HOSVD/README.md

 # Two-mode-HOSVD
 Two-mode Higher-Order Tensor Singular Value Decomposition

 The main function is HOSVD_extend.m.
-It implemented the two-mode HOSVD algorithm described in https://arxiv.org/abs/1612.03839.
+It implements the two-mode HOSVD algorithm described in https://arxiv.org/abs/1612.03839.
-The algorithm computes the eigenvalue/vector pairs for nearly orthogonal and symmetric tensors of order p.
+The algorithm computes the eigenvalue/vector pairs for a nearly orthogonal and symmetric tensor of order p.

 tenfact_extend.m is an extension of the orthogonal joint diagonalization (OJD) algorithm for decomposing order-3 tensors to decomposing order-p tensors.